 The faster the graphics card, the more inputs you can add and the higher the resolution that can be used for streaming and recording.

 Check the Render Time reading at the bottom of the main vMix window.
 If this is consistently above 20ms, the graphics card is likely at its limit.

 1. When using NVIDIA graphics, make sure the latest drivers are installed from www.geforce.com.

 2. Uninstall the "GeForce Experience" software included with the driver, as this can significantly reduce performance on some systems.

-4. If using a large number of inputs and your graphics card supports 3GB of memory or higher, turn on "High Input Performance Mode" in vMix Settings under the Performance tab.
+5. If Resizable BAR is not available for your hardware, but your graphics card supports 3GB of memory or higher, then turn on 'High Input Performance Mode' in vMix Settings under the Performance tab.

 The CPU is primarily used for audio/video compression and is used by the Recording and Streaming features in vMix.

 You can see if CPU is the bottleneck by keeping an eye on the Recording Information window while Recording.

 This window can be found by clicking the [i] button next to the Recording Setup and Start buttons at the bottom of the main vMix window.